viklund/courses/r_programming/1611/Exercises/Dataframes.md

         30           Merc 240D -1.3300011  0.941390495
         31           Merc 280C -0.1134380 -1.051899224
         32          Merc 450SL  1.0369179 -0.256698993
     </pre>
     </details>
 <br>
 8. Now you have two data frames that both contains information on a set of cars.
-A collaborator asks you to create a new data frame with all this information combined in one data frame.
-Create this merged data frame and make sure that it corresponds to the your original files.
+A collaborator asks you to create a new data frame with all this information combined.
+Create this merged data frame and make sure that it corresponds that is combined in the correct way.
     <details>
     <summary>:key: Click to see how</summary>
     <pre>